Chinese becoming familiar with 'Teacher Jo' Jokic

 “We know the Lakers, the Golden State Warriors and Boston,” said Fan Wu, a producer with Guangdong Radio and Television, or GRT.

-A television producer named Lin Lin was buying NBA Finals merchandise at Ball Arena during some down time and said the Chinese prefer to watch players like Stefan Curry over Nikola Jokic because "they like point guards."
+A television producer named Lin Lin was buying NBA Finals merchandise at Ball Arena during some down time when he said the Chinese prefer to watch players like Stephen Curry over Nikola Jokic because "they like point guards."

 Is the name Nikola Jokic familiar in China?